-The company has a process to ensure its trade associations lobby in accordance with the Paris Agreement.
+The company has a process to ensure its trade associations lobby/advocate for policies in accordance with the Paris Agreement.

-Metric a): The company conducts and publishes a review of its trade associations' climate positions/alignment with the Paris Agreement.
+Metric a): The company conducts and publishes a review of its trade associations' climate positions/ alignment with the Paris Agreement.